peter88213/aeon2yw/docs/usage.md

 -   Scene date, scene time, and scene duration are updated.
 - 	The start date is overwritten, if the start year is 100 or above.
 -	The scene duration is overwritten, if the start year is 100 or above.
+-   Scenes updated from "Narrative" events are "Normal" type.
+-   Scenes updated from non-"Narrative" events are "Notes" type.

 ## Update rules for Aeon Timeline 2 projects